27js/FORECAST/README.md

 ⚠️ Notes
 The notebook is designed to be flexible for different types of time series data.
-Ensure the time series data is properly formatted (e.g., datetime index) before loading it into the notebook. ⏳ 💬 Conclusion
+Ensure the time series data is properly formatted (e.g., datetime index) before loading it into the notebook. ⏳
-This notebook serves as a template for time series forecasting projects.
-Users can adapt and expand the methods included to suit their specific datasets and objectives. 🔧📊